VarsityPhysicist/FFXIVRelicTracker/README.md

             This stage is similar to the Nexus stage, except instead of collecting 2000 light at onces, you collect 40 light 12 times

+    HW Progression:
+        Animated Tab:
+            Tracks luminous crystals.
+Completing a job subtracts 1 crystal of each type

+        Awoken Tab:
+            Tracks dungeon completion for Awoken stage.
+Toggling checkboxes out of order completes/incompletes other groups of dungeons as necessary
+            Switching jobs resets the checkboxes

+        Anima Tab:
+            Tracks gathering various items for this stage.
+Completing a job subtracts 10 unidentifiable materials of each type, and 4 of other types

+        Hyperconductive Tab:
+            Track Aether Oils for hyperconductive stage.
+Completing a job subtracts 1 Aether Oil

+        Reconditioned Tab:
+            Tracks treated crystal sand allocation and umbrite & crystal sand needed.
+            Switching jobs resets treated crystal sand
+            Completing jobs does not automatically reduce umbrite & crystal sand tracked, since this is variable.
+You can type into the box for these to change them if needed
+            It isn't listed, but the easiest way (IMO) for gatherer's / crafter's to get Crystal Sand is by trading the blue scrip tokens

+        Sharpened Tab:
+            Tracks Singing Clusters needed
+            Completing a job subtracts 50 clusters from the count

+        Complete Tab:
+            Tracks completing dungeons, Pneumite needed, and Aetheric Density needed Completing a job and switching jobs resets the dungeon checkboxes and sets the aetheric density count to 0 Completing a job subtracts 15 from the pneumite count

+        Lux Tab:
+            Tracks dungeon completion and Archaic Enchanted Ink needed Switching jobs resets checkboxes
+            Toggling checkboxes out of order completes/incompletes other groups of dungeons as necessary Completing a job subtracts 1 Archaic Enchanted Ink from the count

     ShB Progression:
         Summary Tab:
             This functions the same as the ARR summary stage, progress class completion of a Relic Weapon by clicking the corresponding button in the table